julianlam/feps/fep/fe34/fep-fe34.md

 ActivityPub object is considered authentic if any of the following conditions are met:

-1. It was fetched from the location (the last URL in the chain of redirects) that has the same origin as its ID.
+1. It was fetched by its ID from the location (the last URL in the chain of redirects) that has the same origin as its ID.
 2. It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created using a key whose ID has the same origin as the object ID.
 3. It contains a valid [FEP-8b32] integrity proof created using a key whose ID has the same origin as the object ID.
 4. If it is embedded within another object, and its ID has the same origin as containing object ID.